New York City Department of City Planning: City Planning Commission

 The City Planning Commission was created under the 1936 New York City Charter.
 It started functioning in 1938 with seven members, all of whom were appointed by the Mayor and was given responsibility for creating a master plan.

-The Commission currently operates under the terms of the revised 1989 Charter, with 13 members.
+The commission currently operates under the terms of the revised 1989 Charter, with 13 members.
 The board consists of a chair, who serves at the Mayor's pleasure, and 12 other members who serve terms in office of five years on a staggered basis.
 The Mayor appoints the chair, who serves ex officio as the Director of City Planning, and six other members.
 Each Borough President appoints one member.
 The New York City Public Advocate appoints one member.
+The current chair is Daniel Garodnick.

 Greenmarkets

 In 1976, after the original Greenmarket on 59th Street & 2nd Avenue proved to be successful, the New York City Department of City Planning proposed to the Council on the Environment of New York City opening a second farmers market in Union Square and a third market in Brooklyn.
 The Union Square farmers market was smaller and considerably less hectic than the 59th Street & 2nd Avenue location.
 The Brooklyn Market was large and nearly as successful and the 59th Street & 2nd Avenue location.
 The land where the Brooklyn Market was located was privately owned by the Brooklyn Academy of Music.
 The Union Square market and the 59th Street & 2nd Avenue market were publicly owned by the city.